Bhavanamatta/Music-Store-Management-System-SQL/README.md

 * Presenting technical data in a storytelling format for all audiences.
 * Understanding the real-world role of SQL in business decision-making.

----

-Would you like me to create a **shorter 2–3 line LinkedIn version** too (same project, but concise and catchy for your profile)?